wp-plugins/simplest-gallery/readme.txt

 "Simplest Gallery Plugin" is the simplest way to integrate WordPress' builtin Photo Galleries into your pages with nice visual effects.

-Since v.
-3.5.1, WordPress has got a new Gallery functionality which is great and lets you create, organize and place images galleries in your pages and posts with great ease.
+WordPress has got a new Gallery functionality which is great and lets you create, organize and place images galleries in your pages and posts with great ease.

-This little plugin adds a flavor of magic to you galleries by seamlessly adding a fancybox jQuery effect to your galleries at no effort.
+If your theme doesn't render the galleries properly, this little plugin adds a flavor of magic by rendering them with a fancybox jQuery effect at no effort.
 You can add more gallery styles later if you want.

 Just install, activate and experience the wonder of your WordPress galleries!